 Through the years, I killed my share of houseplants, but always wanted my own garden.
 When we moved to Arizona in 2008 and settled into a home with a backyard, I finally had a space to learn how to garden.

 Armed with a book about square foot gardening, I started my garden with a 4 foot by 4 foot raised bed.
 I started small, and created my garden by adding one raised bed or container at a time.

 My understanding of basic gardening principles grew, but I wanted to learn more.
 I certified with the local Master Gardener program in 2015.
 Learning from skilled gardeners in classes, and working alongside experienced gardeners in the demonstration garden, was invaluable.
 This program taught me where to look to find the answers I needed for gardening in the unique desert climate of Arizona.

-I started writing articles for the Master Gardener newsletter that is sent out monthly to local Master Gardeners.
+In 2016 I began writing articles for the Master Gardener newsletter that is sent out monthly to local Master Gardeners.
 Writing didn’t come easily to me, but I kept at it.

-I decided to start a blog to reach a broader audience.
+In late 2017 I started this blog to reach a broader audience.
 I don’t think I understood how much work it would entail, but blogging has pushed me to continually learn new things, practice them in my own garden, and then share what I’ve learned here on the blog.

 Nothing beats the feeling of heading out to the garden to gather much of what my family eats.
 Vegetables, fruits, and herbs from my garden are picked almost daily.
 We eat them fresh, and I also preserve harvests by canning, drying, and freezing.

 My goal is to share what I am learning here so you can be successful too.
 I want you to experience that same feeling of satisfaction from growing what you and your family eats.

 Thanks for joining in the journey with me.
 Hope you get to spend some time in the garden today!